Bachelor of Human Resource Management

 • Item

-The Impact of Human Resource Planning on Organisation Performance.
-A Case of Wamuco Motors Ltd
+Analysing the Impact of Human Resource Management on Organisational Performance: A Case Study of Thiqa Digital Finance

 • Item